 GUI Path to Launch Zoom Client

-Most desktop users prefer to open the Zoom application icon in the following path.
+Most desktop users prefer to open the Zoom application icon using the following path.
 A hot tip is to right-click the application icon and

 Activities > Show Applications > Zoom